awesometic/android_device_samsung_gts3lwifi-twrp/README.md

 ## Special Thanks to

-- Valera1978 for his amazing previous work including his MSM8996 kernel
+- Valera1978 for his previous work including his MSM8996 kernel
+- ashyx for his previous work on TWRP

 ## License